Education of the Gifted Endorsement

 Current trends in educational programming for the gifted and talented.
 Prescription, implementation and evaluation of differentiated curriculum/educational strategies used in the comprehensive program.

-Satisfies state requirements: Programming for the gifted, Differentiation Strategies and Collaborative Teaching StrategiesCourse details and enrollment information
+Satisfies state requirements: Programming for the gifted, Differentiation Strategies and Collaborative Teaching StrategiesCourse details

 - Spring 2016